55 Animals Found in Lakes

 They typically feed on insects, zooplankton, crayfish, and mollusks.
 Redear Sunfish can reach up to 12 inches long and live for up to 8 years in the wild.

-They are important animals found in lakes for recreational anglers due to their large size and good taste.
+They are important animals in lakes for recreational anglers due to their large size and good taste.

 5. Painted Turtle